seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 ## 0. Fingerprint

-**Revision 2026-08-30-d.** Baseline: TZ-21 merged into `main`; implementation commit `8069341`, merge commit `edd650c`, report `CryptoReports/TZ-21-catalyst-registry-scope-and-basis-report.md`. **The
+**Revision 2026-08-30-e.** Baseline: TZ-21 merged into `main`; implementation commit `8069341`, merge commit `edd650c`, report `CryptoReports/TZ-21-catalyst-registry-scope-and-basis-report.md`. **The
 baseline names the implementation commit, not the merge commit** — a merge commit carries no content, and content is what this block pins.

-**`-d` is a documentation revision and the baseline deliberately did not move.**
+**`-d` and `-e` are documentation revisions and the baseline deliberately did not move.**
-TZ-22 measured a network and wrote one report; no production file, no bench, no workflow and no constant changed, so the file table, the gate and the check count below are `-c`'s unaltered.
-The revision moves anyway, because §10 and §11 now record a measurement that `-c` denied having, and a TZ cut against the denial must BLOCK rather than proceed on it (inv.
-50).
+TZ-22 measured a network and wrote one report; no production file, no bench, no workflow and no constant changed, so the file table, the gate and the check count below are `-c`'s unaltered. `-d` moved because §10 and §11 now record a measurement that `-c` denied having, and a TZ cut against the denial must BLOCK rather than proceed on it (inv.
+50). `-e` moved because §10 named a TZ number for a repair that is not a TZ:
+`EXECUTOR-INSTRUCTIONS.md` is Architect-owned and arrives by Boss upload, so it became contract **v15** instead, and a row pointing at a TZ that will never exist would have failed the audit's own set-difference check between `CryptoTZ/` and `CryptoReports/`.

 Every TZ header quotes this block IN FULL — all seven anchors and the file table, never a subset.
 The Executor matches each anchor as an exact substring against the